-Exploring the capability of Hyperspectral Electroluminescence for process monitoring in vertical GaN devicesKarl Hobart, Naval Research LaboratoryMona Ebrish, NRC Postdoctoral Fellow Residing at NRLTravis Anderson, Naval Research LaboratoryJames Gallagher, ASEE Postdoctoral Fellow Residing at NRLJoseph Spencer, Virginia TechJennifer Hite, Naval Research LaboratoryMichael Mastro, Naval Research LaboratoryDownload Paper
+Exploring the capability of Hyperspectral Electroluminescence for process monitoring in vertical GaN devicesKarl D. Hobart, U.S. Naval Research LaboratoryMona Ebrish, Vanderbilt University, Nashville, TNTravis J. Anderson, U.S. Naval Research LaboratoryJames Gallagher, U.S. Naval Research LaboratoryJoseph Spencer, U.S. Naval Research Laboratory, Washington, DC, USA, Virginia TechJennifer Hite, U.S. Naval Research LaboratoryMichael Mastro, U.S. Naval Research LaboratoryDownload Paper